Haag Duality for 2D Quantum Spin Systems: Proof of Theorem

 where the first step follows by the definition of $\Omega$ in \cref{Item-PT:Omega}, \cref{Eq:gLhgRh}, and the properties of $\imath$, $g_L$ and $g_R$ presented in \cref{Rem:CharALAR}, the second equality is immediate by simply substituting and simplifying the expression of $J^L$ in \cref{Item-PT:JLJRpt}, the third is a consequence of the fact that $h\in A$ is a left integral, see \cref{Prop:LeftRightInt,Thm:ExistenceHaar}.
-The second identity in the statement follows similarly. \end{stepPT}
+The second identity in the statement follows similarly. \end{stepPTproof}

-\begin{stepPT} Let us prove the last equality.
+\begin{stepPTproof} Let us prove the last equality.
 Note that by rewriting $\omega$ as in \cref{Item-PT:omegaReexpr} of this proof:

-The other equalities follow from the fact $\omega$ is tracelike and $J$, $J^L$ and $J^R$ are defined as adjoints of certain elements with respect to $S$. \end{stepPT}
+The other equalities follow from the fact $\omega$ is tracelike and $J$, $J^L$ and $J^R$ are defined as adjoints of certain elements with respect to $S$. \end{stepPTproof}

-\begin{stepPT} The statements about the invertibility and positivity of $\xi_L$, $\xi_R$ and $\xi$ follow trivially from the fact that $\imath$, $\jmath$ are positive and central, and $g_L$ and $g_R$ are positive.
-The other statements follow by simply substituting \cref{Eq:ExplicitExpressionJ} and \cref{Item-PT:JLJRpt} of this proof, and due to the fact that $\imath$ and $\jmath$ are central. \end{stepPT}
+\begin{stepPTproof} The statements about the invertibility and positivity of $\xi_L$, $\xi_R$ and $\xi$ follow trivially from the fact that $\imath$, $\jmath$ are positive and central, and $g_L$ and $g_R$ are positive.
+The other statements follow by simply substituting \cref{Eq:ExplicitExpressionJ} and \cref{Item-PT:JLJRpt} of this proof, and due to the fact that $\imath$ and $\jmath$ are central. \end{stepPTproof}